Blog » How to Guides » Start A Successful Online Coaching Business: The Definitive Guide (For 2021-2022)

-If you’re not familiar with JV’s, imagine having an influencer, someone like Brian Tracy, or Les Brown, or Tony Robbins, endorse your work to their mailing list.
-Imagine having Tony’s million+ email list knowing about your work through a message Tony sent to them.
+If you’re not familiar with JV’s, imagine having an influencer, someone like Brian Tracy, or Les Brown, endorse your work to their mailing list.
+Imagine having Brian’s million+ email list knowing about your work through a message Brian sent to them.

 That is a Joint Venture, someone who has your target audience promoting your work.

 So, when they refer you as a good coach that means they are putting their trust in you and that is an important factor in getting a paid client.